Interpreting your dashboard data

 Trying to determine user engagement

 Engagement is something that is always hard to measure, but there are a few metrics that can be combined to give you an indication of user engagement with your content.
-One of the simplest things to do is to look at the unique pageviews and bounce rate alongside the time spent on the page.
-If you have a page with a low number of views, a high bounce rate and the average time someone spends on the page is low, then it is likely users are not finding this page useful.
+One of the simplest things to do is to look at the total pageviews and engagement rate and time.
+If you have a page with a low number of views, a low engagement rate and the average time someone spends on the page is low, then it is likely users are not finding this page useful.

 You can strengthen this case further by assessing the readability of your content using tools like Readable or Hemingway which will give you the number of words, readability score and estimated reading time.
 For example, a page may have these stats: